-The IMGA announces its second edition in Middle East North Africa!
+The IMGA announces its second edition in the Middle East and North Africa!
 The IMGA calls Game Developers From Turkey!
 (International Mobile Gaming Awards) Marseille, France – May 22, 2017 – The call for entries is now open for the 2nd IMGA MENA, the globally recognized awards event celebrating the best mobile games in the region.
-Mobile and VR game developers, studios and publishers based in the Middle East and North Africa are invited to submit their games.
+Mobile and VR game developers, studios, and publishers based in the Middle East and North Africa are invited to submit their games.
 The deadline for entries is 22 August 2017.

 The IMGA is a competition that rewards the best mobile games made in North Africa and the Middle East.
-And Turkish Game Developers could also be able to join this competition to get best mobile games awards!
-Submission is 100% free and will not take them more than 2 minutes.
+And Turkish Game Developers could also be able to join this competition to get the best mobile games awards!
+Submission is 100% free and will not take more than 2 minutes.
 The deadline for entries is 22 August 2017.
 The ceremony will take place in Amman during the Jordan Gaming Summit 2017.
 You will be able to enter directly from this link: http://mena.imgawards.com/

-“The 1st IMGA in the MENA region showed us the tremendous talent in the region, but the 2nd IMGA will show that this was just a tip of the iceberg: get ready to be blown off your seats this year, when we announce the nominations in October.
+“The 1st IMGA in the MENA region showed us the tremendous talent in the region, but the 2nd IMGA will show that this was just the tip of the iceberg: get ready to be blown off your seats this year, when we announce the nominations in October.
 In the meantime, if you have a game and you are in the region, submit it!” said Maarten Noyons, CEO, and founder of the IMGA.

 For this 2nd edition, the ceremony and after-party will take place in Amman during the Jordan Gaming Summit 2017, one of the leading gaming events in the region.
 This second edition is being made possible by a partnership with Zain and Maysalward, the leading regional mobile games development companies.